Hearts Get 'Younger,' Even At Middle Age, With Exercise

 The research team recruited individuals between the ages of 45 and 64 who were mostly sedentary but otherwise healthy.

-Dallas Texas resident Mae Onsry, an accounts payable manager, was 62 at the time.
+Dallas resident Mae Onsry, an accounts payable manager, was 62 at the time.
 Raising two children and working full time, she says she never had the flexibility to fit in exercise, although she knew it was important for her health.

 "I have my hobbies," says Onsry, including ballroom dancing and gardening.
 But it was nothing routine, nothing "disciplined," she says.